CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## getPolicyDefinitions

+Finds policies which have been attached to the tournamentRecord, or to a target event, or target drawDefinition, in reverse order.
-Finds policyDefinition for either draw (if drawId), event (if eventId), or tournament, in that order.
-This enables a default policy to be attached to the tournament record and for event-specific or draw-specific policies to override the default(s).
+Once a matching `policyType` has been found, higher level policies of the same type are ignored, enabling a default policy to be attached to the tournamentRecord and for event-specific or draw-specific policies to override the default(s).

+The constructed `policyDefinitions` object contains targeted policies from all levels, scoped to the lowest level specified.

 See [Policies](../concepts/policies).